willblev/PCBakers/_posts/2022-08-26-September-Babies-Uganda.md

 ---
 - When: Wednesday, September 21st (9:00-11:30)
 - Where: R+D+I Towers entrance of PCB, C/Baldiri Reixac 4
-- Who: Organized by Marta L. from the Mechanisms of Disease lab in the IRB
+- Who: Organized by Marta L. from the Microtubule Organization group in the IRB

 ---